 So if you just want to make a fingerless glove, cut all the fingers!

 If instead, you want to make a two-finger or one-finger glove, you’ll need to cut a bigger portion on the side.
 Check the image below to see which part you need to cut for each type of glove!

 And that’s it!
 Make sure that you’re comfortable using that glove, and if you are, feel free to cut the pair of that glove so that you have one extra.
 In this way, if you end up losing one or put it to wash in the washing machine, you’ll have a spare.

 Can I wash my artist glove?
 Yes!
 Pretty much every artist glove can be washed in your washing machine or washed by hand.
 If it starts to be a bit stinky or dirty, be sure to wash it!

 What is an anti-fouling glove?
 An anti-fouling glove is the exact same thing as an artist drawing glove.
 The name is just different!

 Can you rest your hand on a tablet?
 Of course!
-Especially if you’re using an artist glove, you won’t need to be afraid to dirty it.
+Especially if you’re using a drawing glove, you won’t need to be afraid to dirty it.
 But even if you’re not wearing one, there’s nothing wrong with resting your hand on your tablet.

 How do I clean my drawing tablet?
 If you want to clean your drawing tablet, it’s best to use an anti-static cloth and clean it lightly.
 You can also just dampen a simple cloth and clean with it.
 Just don’t use chemicals or detergents!